I tried out OpenRouter's MCP Server

 Introduction

-On June 25, 2026, OpenRouter released their MCP Server.
-OpenRouter is well known as a multi-provider gateway for LLMs, but what makes this MCP Server interesting in its design is that rather than simply wrapping the OpenAI-compatible API in the MCP protocol, it's positioned as a separate layer — a "development assistant for coding agents."
+On June 25, 2026, OpenRouter released its MCP Server.
+OpenRouter is well known as a multi-provider gateway for LLMs, but what makes this MCP Server's design interesting is that rather than simply wrapping the OpenAI-compatible API in the MCP protocol, it's positioned as a distinct layer: a "development assistant for coding agents."

-Since I had just been writing about routing-related topics one after another, including NVIDIA LLM Router v3 and Sakana Fugu, I wanted to get hands-on with OpenRouter MCP Server while it was still hot off the press.
+Since I had been writing about routing-related topics in succession — NVIDIA LLM Router v3 and Sakana Fugu — I wanted to try out the OpenRouter MCP Server while it was still hot off the press, so I gave it a go.

-This is my experience from day two after release, so there were still things that didn't work and behaviors not documented officially.
-I'll walk through the behavior of all 13 tools, which models actually get selected via the Auto router, whether you can connect from Hermes Agent, and more — complete with real numbers.
+Since this is my experience on day 2 after release, I encountered areas that weren't working yet and behaviors not documented officially.
+I'll introduce the behavior of all 13 tools, which models actually get selected via the Auto router, whether you can connect from Hermes Agent, and more — all with real numbers from hands-on testing.

-OpenRouter MCP Server is a remotely hosted HTTP MCP server.
-There's no need to install anything locally — simply connect to the single endpoint https://mcp.openrouter.ai/mcp and you gain access to OpenRouter's live data and chat functionality as MCP tools.
+The OpenRouter MCP Server is a remotely hosted HTTP MCP server.
+There's no need to install anything locally — simply connecting to the single endpoint https://mcp.openrouter.ai/mcp makes OpenRouter's live data and chat functionality available as MCP tools.

-The official intended use case is "pulling the latest OpenRouter information from a coding agent to select a suitable model and do quick test runs," and the official blog stated the following:
+The intended use case described by the official team is "pulling the latest OpenRouter information from a coding agent to select a model that fits the purpose and do some quick test calls," and the official blog states:

 The MCP server is a development assistant for your coding agent...
 Your app should still call the OpenRouter API directly.

-In other words, this is not designed to replace the routing layer of production applications — it's promoted strictly as a development-time assistant.
-Compared to LLM Router v3 or CCR, which handle "production routing paths," OpenRouter MCP Server occupies a different layer as a "supplementary layer on the development editor side," which makes its positioning easier to understand.
+In other words, the design is not meant to replace the routing layer of production applications with the MCP Server — it's promoted purely as a development-time assistant.
+While LLM Router v3 and CCR handle "production routing paths," reading OpenRouter MCP Server as a "supplementary layer on the development editor side" helps clarify its positioning.

-When you run the OAuth flow, a dedicated key labeled OpenRouter MCP: <client name> is issued, valid for 7 days.
-The spend cap defaults to $10, making it a reassuring design for use cases where you hand a key to a development agent.
+When you run the OAuth flow, a dedicated key labeled OpenRouter MCP: <client name> is issued with a 7-day validity.
+Since the spend cap defaults to $10, it's a reassuring design for use cases where you hand a key to a development agent.

 A Look at the 13 Tools